thingswesaid/dash-client/README.md

   - check everything about that user (order + videos + promos)
   - assign video to user manually
   - assign promos manually
-- [ ] Build LIKES system similar to facebook
-- [ ] Add settings to User page
-  - refer friends
-  - maybe external ads and video promos
-  - Settings: Change email address / password - personalize your experience
-- [ ] Gif search input placeholder - typing "are you thinking about me", "is it over" ...
 - [ ] Create help desk page to answer
   - where do I see my promo code
   - where do I see the videos I purchased